justiceo/link-preview/README.md

 - Deficiency: If part of the content-scripts Js is executed in page context, it would not have access to chrome.runtime.

 5. Window custom event: Create and dispatch custom events to the window.

+# Domains that bleed CSS into ShadowDOM

+- Wikipedia
+- Bing

+### Tried

+- Using :host reset for font-size, didn't work.
+- Using it with `contain: content`, UI is not displayed. https://web.dev/shadowdom-v1/#use-css-containment.